Guppy: Velvet disease

 Velvet, also known as gold dust disease, is a prevalent ailment caused by the dinoflagellate parasites of the genus Oodinium.
 When these parasites attach to a fish's skin, gills, and eyes, they trigger a range of symptoms.
 Notable symptoms include a fine gold or rust-coloured dust appearing on the fish's body, clamped fins, scratching against objects, rapid gill movement due to irritation, decreased feeding, lethargy, and, in advanced stages, respiratory distress.

 Swim bladder disease

-Swim bladder disease is a common condition which impairs their ability to maintain buoyancy.
+Swim bladder disease is a common condition that impairs a guppy's ability to maintain buoyancy.
 This condition is associated with the swim bladder, a gas-filled organ that aids fish in remaining buoyant at varying water depths.
-The symptoms of swim bladder disease are quite distinctive and include difficulty in maintaining buoyancy which causes the fish to either float to the top or sink to the bottom, abnormal swimming patterns such as swimming on the side or upside down, and a bloated appearance or a visibly enlarged belly.
+The symptoms of swim bladder disease are quite distinctive and include difficulty in maintaining buoyancy, causing the fish to float to the top or sink to the bottom, abnormal swimming patterns such as swimming on the side or upside down, and a bloated appearance or a visibly enlarged belly.

 Several factors can contribute to the onset of swim bladder disease.
-Overfeeding is a common cause, leading to constipation which may press against the swim bladder.
+Overfeeding is a common cause, leading to constipation, which may press against the swim bladder.
 Bacterial or viral infections affecting the swim bladder can also trigger this condition.
 Physical injury or congenital deformities of the swim bladder are other potential causes.